netherphp/sensei/README.md

 # Nether Sensei

 Static documentation generator.
-The more verbose you write your code, the more info it will be able to find, inversely requiring less phpDoc blocks.
+The more verbose you write your code, the more info it will be able to find thusly requiring fewer phpDoc blocks.
+Once you finally start writing with all the features of PHP 7.4+, at most you will need commenting for us to put your thoughts to words.
+No more having to tag things like argument or return types.

 # Requirements